Note: GunBroker.com updates this document as new information becomes available. Please check back regularly for the

 - For more details about Marketplace Facilitators

 Since the Wayfair Supreme Court decision, states have been allowed to force sellers to collect sales tax for items sold into a state, even if the seller has no physical presence in that state.
 Additionally, some states have enacted so called Marketplace Facilitator (MPF) laws in an effort to force marketplaces that perform certain functions to collect sales tax on behalf of the marketplace’s sellers.
 GunBroker.com complies with the new laws and collects and remits sales tax on all sales by all sellers who sell items into certain states.

 The GunBroker.com MPF States

-GunBroker.com collects and remit sales tax on behalf of all sellers for sales in which the item is sold into the following states:
+GunBroker.com calculates, collects, and remits sales tax on behalf of all sellers with sales in states with sales tax, including the following: